 Welcome to RS_c, the central platform for the RecSys community.
 We provide curated lists of recommender-systems datasets, algorithms, books, conferences and many resources more.
 Maybe most importantly, we publish the latest recommender-system news.
 If you want your news to be reported on RS_c, read here.

 While ‘Recommender Systems’ is an established research discipline, the questions of how to generate good recommendations, what good recommendations are, and how to measure ‘goodness’ are far from being answered.

 Surprisingly, it is relatively unknown how much impact recommender systems actually have on a business’s success, its customers, and society.
-Early research reports that recommender systems increase sales and site activity by up to 30%.
+Often you will find that people refer to increases in sales and site activity by up to 30%.
 But as Sharma et al. (2015) point out, “these estimates likely overstate the true causal estimate, possibly by a large amount”.
 Consequently, there is still lots of work to do to identify the true impact, and discussing what ‘impact’ actually means in the context of recommender systems.
-Eventually, recommender systems span far beyond simply maximizing revenue but also should consider the consequences e.g. for society (think of filter bubbles, etc).
+Eventually, recommender systems span far beyond simply maximizing revenue but should also consider the consequences e.g. for society (think of filter bubbles, etc).

 MULPURU, S. 2006.
 What you need to know about Third-Party Recommendation Engines.
 Forrester Research.

 GRAU, J. 2009.
 Personalized product recommendations: Predicting shoppers’ needs.

 SHARMA, A. and YAN, B. 2013.
 Pairwise learning in recommendation: Experiments with community recommendation on linkedin.
 In ACM Conf. on Recommender Sys.